 Following is a short description of various massage techniques.
 Each is effective alone or in combination, according to your specific needs.
+Each session includes complimentary single oil aromatherapy (lavender, eucalyptus, or peppermint) and the use of a heated therapy wrap.

 Swedish Massage ($99/$149)